Foxroad1/Ranger_team_project/docs/Team meeting and details log.md

 28.11.2024 : 10:06 Teemu arrived.
 Janos  will bring him up to speed, sharing all project files, setting up his connection to the server.

-28.112024 13:19  Teemu Set up the server connection with Janos's help.
+28.11.2024 13:19  Teemu Set up the server connection with Janos's help.
 Companion website connected to server, test runs compleeted.
-Next phase:  making android companion app prototype.
+Next phase:  making android companion app prototype

+11.12.2024 10:10  Team started to complete the "Wilma" plans, for evaluation.
+Team maybe back on track te project were on a stand still, due to the fact of trying to resolve some issues where the web site have a small, yet frustrating problem.
+Teemu were sick for a long time, and alone i was stuck on the small details.
+"Details matters to be honest here".
+Not sure where we are going to end up with the project, we miss a lot of documents still, and a lot of work is still ahead of us.
+We proceed as best we can